-In 2017, Oli Epp coined the term “Post-Digital Pop” to define his practice, where he transfers his impressions of the digital universe onto the canvas, his aesthetic endorsing vivid colours, clarity of composition and ease of comprehension.
+In 2017, Oli Epp coined the term “Post-Digital Pop” to define his aesthetic which endorses vivid colours, clarity of composition and ease of comprehension.
 As Epp explained: “‘Post-digital’ doesn’t stand for ‘after’, but it has something to do with our relationship with the digital space.
 I use Pop Art as a way to traverse the world through advertising and branding.
 So my paintings are punctuated by realism and with corporate symbols, along with flat planes of colours.
 My art is a response to our experience of living in this commercial and consumerist culture” – LINK IN BIO – Post-Digital Pop Podcast, Museum der bildenden Künste (Mdbk) Leipzig, 2020.

 Oli Epp paintings create a whimsical archive of the digital-based and brand-obsessed culture we live in, depicting the idioms and icons of our times.
 His grotesque characters appear constricted within uncomfortable graphic forms and devoid of fleshy texture; they present anonymous facial features and are instead defined by clothes, brands and savage desires.

-Yet, while objects and icons deceive us into the horizon of familiarity -pale orange Sainsbury’s bags, McDonald’s chips and Airpods- the paintings reveal the alienating dynamics of consumerism and the isolation which underpins the digital.
-In fact, behind the flamboyant shapes of the canvas-screen lies a more sober social critique: a visual allusion to wider themes of consumption, relationships, sexual objectification and the commercialisation of art.
+Yet, while objects and icons deceive us into the horizon of familiarity – pale orange Sainsbury’s bags, McDonald’s chips and Airpods – the paintings reveal the alienating dynamics of consumerism and the isolation which underpins the digital.
+Behind the flamboyant shapes of the canvas-screen lies a more sober social critique: a visual allusion to wider themes of consumption, relationships, sexual objectification and the commercialisation of art.